 In that day when the world is living in a condition of terror, how are they going to know that the end is near?
 The answer to that comes in verses 20 to 24, and that’s our text.
 “When you see Jerusalem surrounded by armies, then recognize that her desolation is at hand.”
 That’s the key.
 When you see Jerusalem surrounded by armies, then recognize that her desolation is at hand.

-You say, "Wait, wait, wait.
+You say, “Wait, wait, wait.
 When you see Jerusalem surrounded by armies?
-Um.
-That's a very familiar sight."
+That’s a very familiar sight.”
 That has been a familiar sight for a very, very long time.
-Certainly forty years after Jesus said this in 70 A.D., Jerusalem was surrounded by the Roman army who laid siege to the city of Jerusalem which finally fell in 70 A.D.
-And when the city of Jerusalem fell in 70 A.D., people did flee into the mountains, thousand of them...thousands of them fled into the mountains.
-Many more traveled as refugees to various parts of the world.
+Certainly 40 years after Jesus said this in 70 A.D., Jerusalem was surrounded by the Roman army who laid siege to the city of Jerusalem which finally fell in 70 A.D.
+And when the city of Jerusalem fell in 70 A.D., people did flee into the mountains, thousands of them fled into the mountains, many more traveled as refugees to various parts of the world.
 They were horrible days.
-Titus Vespasian, son of the Emperor Vespasian came, attacked the city and killed people until Josephus says he had no more people to kill and no more people to plunder.
-And then Caesar sent orders to demolish the whole city, flatten it, demolish and flatten the temple and just leave a portion of the wall, the city wall, and some towers as a testimony to the power of Rome so that the people would know that it was once such a formidable place evidenced by the greatness of the wall and the towers that was left.
-And this would be a testimony to Rome's great power.
-But apart from leaving that, Josephus says there was not enough left of the city to make those that came after believe that it had ever been an inhabited place.
+Titus Vespasian, son of the emperor of Vespasian came, attacked the city and killed people until Josephus says he had no more people to kill and no more people to plunder.
+And then Caesar sent orders to demolish the whole city, flatten it, demolish and flatten the temple and just leave a portion of the wall, the city wall, and some towers as a testimony to the power of Rome so that the people would know that it was once such a formidable place evidenced by the greatness of the wall and the towers which was left.
+And this would be a testimony to Rome’s great power.
+But apart from leaving that, Josephus says there was not enough left of the city to make those that came after believe that it had ever been in inhabited place.

 What are we talking about here?
 What event are we talking about here?
 Well some might suggest the Middle Ages.
-Some would come along and say, "Well, the Jews were under siege during the Middle Ages, the first of the Crusades, 1095.
-The first of the Crusades they came, sacked Jerusalem and from then to the 1500s control over the city of Jerusalem changed many, many times, until finally Suleiman the Magnificent, the great Ottoman sultan in the early 1500s, conquered Jerusalem.
-And if you were to go there today, the walls that you see today, the stone walls, the battlements encircling the old city of Jerusalem belong to the sixteenth century time of Suleiman, a visible reminder that Israel has been surrounded by armies through its history.
+Some would come along and say, “Well, the Jews were under siege during the Middle Ages, the first of the Crusades, 1095, the first of the Crusades they came, sacked Jerusalem and from then to the 1500's control over the city of Jerusalem changed many, many times, until finally Sullamon(??) the magnificent, the great Ottomon’s sultan in the early 1500's conquered Jerusalem.
+And if you were to go there today, the walls that you see today, the stone walls, the battlements encircling the old city of Jerusalem belong to the sixteenth century time of Sullamon(??) a visible reminder that Israel has been surrounded by armies through its history.
 Right there is almost 500 years of it.
-But you couldn't call any of those events during that period of time during the Middle Ages “the days of divine vengeance and the fulfillment of everything that has been written.”
+But you couldn’t call any of those events during that period of time during the Middle Ages the days of divine vengeance and the fulfillment of everything that has been written.

-However, more than thirty, forty years later now, Jerusalem is still surrounded by enemies.
-They are at the heart of an Israeli-Palestinian conflict; Arab leaders worldwide insisting that that land and that city belongs to them and that they have from God, Allah, a mandate to exterminate the Jews.
+However, more than 30, 40 years later now, Jerusalem is still surrounded by enemies.
+They are at the heart of an Israeli Palestinian conflict.
+Arab leaders worldwide insisting that that land and that city belongs to them and that they have from God, Allah, a mandate to exterminate the Jews.
 Jerusalem has been surrounded by armies.
 It is surrounded by armies in a figurative sense right now.
 Its political position, as you know, in the Middle East is so volatile that at any moment in time, Israel could be attacked by any of these massive enemies that surround it.

 So our Lord is talking about a period in the end of history, when the armies encamp around Jerusalem.
 And they encamp around Jerusalem with the purpose of desolation.
-That ...
-That's simply a word that means to ruin, to destroy.
+That’s simply a word that means to ruin, to destroy.
 They camp around Jerusalem with a view of coming in and creating desolation.
 What specific desolation?
 The abomination of desolation, says Matthew.
-So he fills out our Lord's words.
-Just exactly what is an abomination?
-It is a blasphemy.
-It is a blasphemy.
-That's the meaning of the word.
+So he fills out our Lord’s words, just exactly what is an abomination?
+It is a blasphemy...it is a blasphemy.
+That’s the meaning of the word.
 There is committed at this time a blasphemy.

 In fact, an abomination to God is any act of idolatry, anything that blasphemes His name, His honor, His worship, His glory, His place.
 Certainly spiritual uncleanness is a blasphemy and an abomination.
 Certainly immorality of any kind, unrighteousness is an abomination.
 But in particular, idolatry is an abomination.

-They...
-They are still in unbelief when the tribulation begins.
-The church has been raptured.
-Now the tribulation begins.
+They are still in unbelief when the Tribulation begins.
+The church has been Raptured.
+Now the Tribulation begins.
 Israel is still in unbelief.
 The Antichrist comes along.
 He offers himself as the protector of Israel because Israel is sitting in a still very, very hostile world.
 So the Antichrist comes along, offers himself as the protector of Israel.
 They make a covenant with him for a week, in the middle of the week.
-It's a week of years, by the way, as seventy weeks of Daniel means seventy periods of seven years.
+It’s a week of years, by the way, as 70 weeks of Daniel means 70 periods of seven years.
 And this...the detail of this is very important in prophecy.
-The first sixty-nine years were completed when Jesus was. . .was crucified.
-There's one week left to go, the seventieth week in the future.
+The first 69 years were completed when Jesus was crucified.
+There’s one week left to go, the seventieth week in the future.
 During that week there is a covenant made with the Jews and Antichrist, he becomes their protector.
-However, in the middle of the week, he puts a stop to sacrifice and grain offering.
+However, in the middle of the week, he puts a stop to sacrifice in grain offering.

 What that means is the temple will be rebuilt of some form.
 They will be offering sacrifices again.
 Judaism will be restored to some place in that time.
 The Antichrist will offer himself as the protector of Israel.
-He's not labeled the Antichrist.
-He's a man of peace, a leader, a great world leader of peace, very possibly out of the Roman Catholic system.
+He’s not labeled the Antichrist, he’s a man of peace, a leader, a great world leader of peace.
+They’re very possibly out of the Roman Catholic system.
 He comes in, sets up some kind of pact with them, becomes their protector.
-However, in the middle of the week puts a stop to their offerings, their sacrifices, and creates what is called “the abomination which makes desolate.”
+However, in the middle of the week puts a stop to their offerings, their sacrifices, and creates what is called the abomination which makes desolate.
 This is what our Lord is referring to.
-In the middle of the last seven years of human history before the Lord's return, the Antichrist pact is violated in the middle by something the Antichrist does to create an abomination, an abomination that produces destruction and desolation.
+In the middle of the last seven years of human history before the Lord’s return, the Antichrist is violated in the middle by something the Antichrist does to create an abomination...an abomination that produces destruction and desolation.
 This is the abomination of desolation.